RyanBernX/RBR/README.md

 - A recent version of CMake3
 - A C compiler with OpenMP support
 - A C++11 compiler (g++ >= 4.8 is fine)
-- Any BLAS implementation with C interface (CBLAS)
+- Any BLAS implementation with 32-bit integer and C interface (CBLAS)

 First download the source code and unzip anywhere you like.